jamescer/2017FitnessApp/README.md

-# 2017FitnessApp
+# 2017fall
-Fitness themed application
+what do you meme

-## This is an application
+## This is a game
-Related to fitness
+Based on Bubble Talk